Fishest/school/_posts/2010-05-06-final-project-result.markdown

 Technical Description
 ------------------------------------------------------------

-Before starting the segmentation algorithm, the user is expected to supply a *boundary cost map* that contains meaningful boundaries between neighboring pixels.
+Before starting the segmentation algorithm, the user was expected to supply a *boundary cost map* that contains meaningful boundaries between neighboring pixels.
 The authors state that an edge detection output will suffice for the majority of cases.
-This mapping is then inverted, normalized, and converted to a directed graph where each pixel is represented by a node in the graph.
+This mapping is then inverted, normalized, and converted to a directed graph where each pixel was represented by a node in the graph.
 To facilitate the s.t. min-cuts algorithm, I only supplied edges to nodes below and to the right (which followed the direction from source to sink).